z2ro/nutanixshell/README.md

+Nutanix Shell
+A repository for a Nutanix API with shell.

+Projects

+Create VM
+ - Create a VM on bash

+Update Template
+ - Update a already created template with a existing vdisk on your nutanix cluster

+Getting Started
+Download repo from Releases page run on repo folder "chmod+x create-vm.sh get-template-uuid.sh menu.sh update-template.sh"
-need install JQ on linux
+Need install JQ on linux

-chmod+x create-vm.sh get-template-uuid.sh menu.sh update-template.sh

-edit DATA-VM.json and each script with your data.
+Edit parameters on get-template-uuid.sh update-template.sh create-vm.sh DATA-VM.json with your specific data.

-working on menu.sh
+Run menu.sh